FREE SHIPPING ON ORDERS OVER $50

 The advantage of the zone food block method is that you can personalize your zone diet.
 You calculate how many grams of each category of food you are allowed to eat in a day then break this up into portions of protein, carbs, and fat per each meal or snack.

 Zone blocks are based on your weight, height, waist and hip measurements.
 You then calculate your zone block body fat level.
-You can do this what a zone block calculator available online.
+You can do this with a zone block calculator available online.

 An average male can eat 14 zone blocks in a day.
 An average female can eat 11 zone blocks.
 Main meals, breakfast, lunch, and dinner consists of three to five-zone blocks.
 Snacks are always one zone block.